Aaron-G-Sanchez/DSA_STUDIES/codewars/README.md

 # CODEWARS JS

-A collections of codewars challenges done in javascript.
+A collection of codewars challenges done in javascript.

 | Problem                                 | Difficulty |
 | --------------------------------------- | ---------- |